 After the success of our first “Ask the expert” on newsletters, we’re back with another on how best to measure engagement.

-Whilst there's no shortage of engagement available, many are struggling to prioritize metrics, understanding which are actually valuable to track with the end goal being to increase reader revenue.
+Whilst there’s no shortage of engagement data available, many are struggling to prioritize metrics, understanding which are actually valuable to track with the end goal being to increase reader revenue.
 So, what KPIs do the experts recommend tracking?…

-According to Katja Fleischmann, product manager at dpa infocom, and Dr. Ole Martin, data scientist at Schickler consultancy, media time is the most important – an easy to understand metric that looks at how much time a user gives you, something that has proven to predict and very well.
+According to Katja Fleischmann, product manager at dpa infocom, and Dr. Ole Martin, data scientist at Schickler consultancy, media time is the most important – an easy to understand metric that looks at how much time a user gives you, something that has proven to predict conversion and churn very well.

 “The conversion probability increases by 130 times if the media time increases by 10 minutes per week.
 The churn probability is halved if the media time increases by 10 minutes per week”